jon-heard/obsidian-inline-scripts/README.md

 2. Open the plugin options for the __Text Expander JS__ plugin.
     1. click the settings button on the lower-left of the Obsidian window.
 This opens the settings panel.
     2. In the left menu of the settings panel, find and click __Text Expander JS__.
 It is beneath "Plugin Options", near the bottom.
 This opens the Plugin options for __Text Expander JS__.
 3. Go down to the "Shortcuts" setting.
-It's the second setting in the panel, just after "Shortcut files".
+It's the second setting in the panel, just after "Shortcut-files".
 4. The setting has two buttons: "Add shortcut" and "Add defaults".
 Click on the "Add shortcut" button.
 This adds a shortcut entry to the bottom of the "Shortcuts" setting.
 The new entry should include two textboxes with the words "Test (regex)" and "Expansion (javascript)" in grey text.
 5. Enter a shortcut's Test and Expansion strings into the new entry.
 I suggest starting with something simple like: Test=`test` and Expansion=`return "The test worked.";`.
 6. Close the settings panel.